metamorph-inc/omniORB/omniORB/README.win32.txt

 omniORB has been tested with the following software configuration:

-- Operating System  : Windows NT 4.0 or any later version
+- Operating System  : Any modern Windows version, back to NT 4.
 - Architecture      : x86, x86-64 (and alpha in earlier versions)
-- Compiler          : Visual C++ 6, 7, 8, 9, 10.
-VC++ 5 may still work.
+- Compiler          : Visual C++ 6 and later

 Roadmap
 =======

-When the omniORB4 distribution is unpacked, the following are created:
+When the omniORB distribution is unpacked, the following are created:

 <Top-Level Directory>\                     : Directory where distribution was
                                              unpacked